Constructing metric spaces from systems of walls: Appendix. Quasimorphisms (with Davide Spriano)

 Let $s,t\in S$ be the endpoints of $I$, and let $s',t'\in kA_h$ have $\Dist(s,s'),\Dist(t,t')\le B$.
 Let $\alpha$ be a geodesic in $S$ from $s$ to $t$, which is uniformly strongly contracting in terms of $D$.
 Moreover, since $S\to X$ is coarsely Lipschitz, the length of $\alpha$ is lower-bounded in terms of $R$.
 It follows that there is a chain of curtains dual to $\alpha$ of length lower-bounded in terms of $\frac RD$ that separate $s'$ from $t'$.
-If $R$ is chosen to be sufficiently large in terms of the $S$--translation length of $h$, then we can apply Lemma~\ref{lem:ball_graded} to the $khk^{-1}$--translates of that chain to obtain a lower bound on the $X$--translation length of $h$ that is a uniform multiple of $D$.
-According to Theorem~\ref{thm:universal_contracting_characterisation}, that gives an upper-bound on the strong-contracting constant of $h$ that is a uniform multiple of $D$.
+If $R$ is chosen to be sufficiently large in terms of the $S$--translation-length of $h$, then we can apply Lemma~\ref{lem:ball_graded} to the $khk^{-1}$--translates of that chain to obtain a lower bound on the $X$--translation-length of $h$ that is a uniform multiple of $D$.
+According to Theorem~\ref{thm:universal_contracting_characterisation}, that gives an upper-bound on the strong-contracting constant of $\gamma_h$ that is a uniform multiple of $D$.
 The choice of $n$ ensures that this is a contradiction of the fact that $h$ is not $nD$--strongly contracting.

 Thus there is an upper bound on the length of subsegments of $A_g$ that can lie in the $B$--neighbourhoods of $\Gamma$--translates of $A_h$.
-This shows that $g$ and $h$ are not equivalent in the sense of \cite[p.72]{bestvinafujiwara:bounded}.
-The result is given by \cite[Thm~1]{bestvinafujiwara:bounded}. \end{proof}
+We have shown that $g$ and $h$ are loxodromic elements of $\Gamma$ with $g\not\sim h$.
+According to Theorem~\ref{thm:bestfuj}, this implies that $\widetilde{\QM}(\Gamma)$ is infinite-dimensional. \end{proof}